NkgopolengGift/Balaudzi-Electrical-Projects/README.md

 - Owl Carousel

-## Usage

-Simply open the `index.html` file in your preferred web browser to view the website.
-You can customize the content by editing the HTML, CSS, and JavaScript files as needed.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, please create a pull request or open an issue to discuss your ideas.